abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_ml/py_knn/py_knn_opencv/py_knn_opencv.rst

     accuracy = correct*100.0/10000
     print accuracy

 It gives me an accuracy of 93.22%.
-Again, if you want to increase accuracy, you can iteratively add error data in each level as we did in previous example.
+Again, if you want to increase accuracy, you can iteratively add error data in each level.

 Additional Resources
 =======================